IBM/aiops-pot/docs/intro.md

 ## Getting Started

 Expand the Proof of Technology (POT) that you'll be using for today's session.
 Your proctors will guide you through the process.
-They will be available to assist you and provide additional guidance or context as need throughout the POT.
+They will be available to assist you and provide additional guidance or context as needed throughout the POT.

 ## Prerequisites to start POT